 Up to two one-on-one phone sessions with Nina Weil, CHTP, CJC.
 Reclaim your sense of well-being using Cancer Journey tools to identify where you are now and where you want to go, and to support your move into holistic healing and self-empowerment.

 A licensed therapist with experience helping women deal with cancer-related issues offers one or two free sessions by phone or in-person.
 We match you with a therapist based on your specific concern, your location, their area of expertise, and availability.

 The Helpline is answered by caring individuals who can offer support, navigate you through our services, or connect you with other resources in the community.

 Monday–Thursday, 9:00 a.m. –5:00 p.m.

 First & Fourth Saturdays, 9:00 a.m. –3:00 p.m.

-Schedule an individual appointment with Dr. Liza Bakunina to discuss those questions you might have, but have never voiced.
+Schedule an individual appointment with Dr. Liza Bakunina to discuss those questions you might have, but never voiced.
 Topics might include: What is palliative care?
 What is hospice?
 How do they differ?
 How do I prepare myself or my family if my disease state changes?
 What practical things should I complete?
-Bring whatever other questions or concerns you might have to the session.
-Both facilitators are volunteers with Mission Hospice & Home Care as Community Ambassadors and both have experience in palliative care and hospice care.
+Bring any other questions or concerns you might have to the session.
+She is a volunteer with Mission Hospice and Home Care as a Community Ambassador and has experience in palliative care and hospice care.

 Please contact BACC’s Helpline at firstname.lastname@example.org or 650-326-6686 to schedule up to two one-on-one sessions with Liza to get support.